just-the-docs/just-the-docs/extensions/index.md

 See the [Extensions specifications for v{{site.lastversion}}]({{ site.url }}{{ site.baseurl }}/specs/#extensions) for an overview of how the file should be structured.

 This [tutorial to create a noise extension]({{ '/tutorials/extension/' | prepend: site.baseurl }}) guides you through the process, and explains how to validate the extension itself and datasets that uses the extension.

+As a template/example, you can have a look at an [Extension for CityJSON v2.0 having `+GenericCityObect` with a new semantic surface]({{ '/extensions/download/v20/generic.ext.json' | prepend: site.baseurl }}).